DBA Open Session:

 Denali National Park and Preserve provides a stunning classroom for studying undisturbed taiga and tundra and experiencing firsthand an untrammeled wilderness.
 Denali is unique in its backcountry management procedures and has few established routes or backcountry campsites.
 Traveling in this environment requires that we design our own adventure by choosing the route.
 Along with this opportunity comes the responsibility to protect the wilderness resource for future users by adhering to the principles of Leave No Trace.

-Scholarship Applications are due within 7 days of registration.
+Scholarship Applications are due within two weeks of your registration.
+Scholarship notifications are announced by April 15th, 2022.

 DBA Students Celebrate Wilderness!

-In celebration of the 50th Anniversary of the Wilderness Act, we asked Denali Backcountry students what wilderness means to them.
-Watch the video to hear what these future stewards had to say.
+In celebration of the 50th Anniversary of the Wilderness Act in 2014, we asked Denali Backcountry Adventures students what wilderness means to them.
+Watch the video to learn what future stewards had to say.